top of page

 In-Person HSC Conference Policies

-HSC CONFERENCE COVID POLICY
+HSC CONFERENCE

-You must read and agree to this Covid Policy before registering for the event.
+You must read and agree to this policy before registering for the event.
 By purchasing tickets for yourself, other adults in your party, and minor children in your care (collectively known as "Participants"), you attest that you agree to abide by all terms set forth in this policy.
 It is the responsibility of the ticket purchaser to make sure that all Participants in their party understand this policy.

 COVID policy